DannieBGoode/opensx70/_posts/2019/05/2019-05-10-PolaroidOriginals.md

 ## PolaroidOriginals

-Then ownership in TIP changed, and then planets aligned (or whatever) so the brand Polaroid could replace that of the ImpossibleProject.
+Then ownership in the ImpossibleProject changed, and then planets aligned (or whatever) so the brand Polaroid could replace that of the ImpossibleProject.

-Here I could say that I liked TIP better and things like that... but lets see what actually happened:
+Here I could say that I liked the ImpossibleProject better and things like that... but lets see what actually happened:

-	*the original Polaroid was a mighty corporation, and american icon.
+	*the original Polaroid was a mighty corporation, and American icon.

 	*the aperance that "Polaroid is back" is created.
 That is totally false: Polaroid Originals is a mere continuation of the ImpossibleProject effords.

-	*the operation has to be scaled up for the new "mass-market" *instant photography becomes a "hot market"
+	*the operation has to be scaled up for the new "mass-market"

+	*instant photography becomes a "hot market"

 	*PolaroidOriginals starts manufacturing cameras.

 Some of my conclusions are: